Literary Hypnotism: A Rare Interview with Lee Siegel

 ISBN: 978-1-944521-47-9 (Kindle Edition)

-This memoir by Edgar A. Porter chronicles his life as a youth in the American South during Jim Crow and the Vietnam War, to his experiences in Asia, most crucially in China as one of the first Americans to be invited by the Chinese government to live there as it opened to the West in the late 1970s.
+The second edition of his memoir, Calvin to Mao and Beyond, traces an extraordinary journey—from growing up in the American South during Jim Crow and the Vietnam War to becoming one of the first Americans invited by the Chinese government to live in China as it reopened to the West in the late 1970s.